 It's important that the outdoor lighting design that you choose for your outdoor area has the right feel.
 Every yard is going to be different.
 There are no template designs that can simply be picked up and applied to your specific setting.
 If your home and property have a central theme (such as classic, understated, grand, etc.), you will want to bring that out.
 But there's more to the design than the central theme; there is a panoply of themes, and any number of personal or professional styles to address those themes.

 The Best Approach - There is no 'best approach" since we each have unique sensibilities and proclivities.
 The ideal landscape lighting design is very personal; it utilizes a combination of outdoor lighting design techniques and strategies - some of them simple, others more complex.

 Accent Lighting.
 Most typically, you will use spotlights to highlight key architectural features of your home.
 Use wider beam spreads 60º(such as LED MR16 lamps) for wide coverage of walls and facades.
-This spotlights are also ideal for showcasing specimen trees or any plants you wish to feature.
+These spotlights are also ideal for showcasing specimen trees or any plants you wish to feature.
 Accent lights draw attention to illuminated objects.
 The narrower the spot, the more attention is drawn; though this is not always a good thing; wider beams tend to look more natural.
 Good outdoor lighting should draw the eye to key parts of your property and architecture.

 Minimalist Approach.
 This style provides enough outdoor lighting to reveal the home and property, but not so much illumination that the effect is dramatic.
-In fact, a true minimalist design would be called natural, understated, and may even tend towards mysterious or romantic.
+In fact, a truly minimalist design would be called natural, understated, and may even tend towards mysterious or romantic.
 If the minimalist style is taken too far then the property can be considered spooky.